 The horse lover in me should be in full support of any legislation that bans horse slaughter.
-However, the topic is far more complex than simply saying “ban horse slaughter because horses should not be raised or sold and killed for meat” or “ban horse slaughter because welfare standards aren’t always closely monitored or enforced and horses may suffer in the process” or “ban horse slaughter because horses are often transported in crowded conditions over long distances with no access to food or water”.
+However, the topic is far more complex than simply saying “ban horse slaughter because horses should not be raised for consumption or sold and killed for meat when they are no longer wanted.”
+Or, “ban horse slaughter because welfare standards aren’t always closely monitored or enforced and horses may suffer in the process.”
+Or, “ban horse slaughter because horses are often transported in crowded conditions over long distances with no access to food or water.”

-An affordable, and arguably humane, if administered according to proper welfare protocols, form of euthanasia has also been removed.
-As a result, many more horses are being abandoned or neglected by owners who are no longer able to care for them, and there simply aren’t enough rescues or sanctuaries to accommodate the number of horses set free or abandoned to fend for themselves.
-The Bureau of Land Management in the U.S. is also forced to manage ever-increasing populations of feral horses competing for limited resources.
+An affordable, and arguably humane form of euthanasia, if administered according to proper welfare protocols, has also been removed.
+As a result, many more horses may be abandoned or neglected by owners who are no longer able to care for them.
+As it is, there simply aren’t enough rescues or sanctuaries to accommodate the number of horses set free or abandoned to fend for themselves.
+As a result, the Bureau of Land Management (BLM) in the U.S. is forced to manage ever-increasing populations of feral horses competing for limited resources.

 Rather than banning horse slaughter outright, would it not be far more productive to correct the problems in the handling and transportation of all animals for slaughter and closely monitor and strictly enforce procedures at abattoirs to ensure welfare at all steps of the process?